Pakistani Imran Khan charged with inciting attacks against army - ExBulletin

 Pakistani Imran Khan charged with inciting attacks against army

-ISLAMABAD: Former Pakistani Prime Minister Imran Khan was charged on Thursday (December 5) with inciting attacks on the army, a case stemming from deadly anti-government rallies led by his party last year.
+ISLAMABAD – Former Pakistani Prime Minister Imran Khan was indicted on December 5 for inciting attacks against the military, a case stemming from deadly anti-government rallies led by his party in 2023.

-The indictment is the latest in a series of dozens of prosecutions against the 72-year-old former cricket star turned politician, who has been jailed since late last year.
-This came hours after a court issued arrest warrants for Khan's wife.
+The indictment is the latest in a dozen prosecutions of the 72-year-old former cricket star turned politician, who has been jailed since late 2023.
+It came hours after a court issued warrants arrest against Khan's wife.

 Khan pleaded not guilty as the judge at a Rawalpindi anti-terrorism court read out charges against him and dozens of others, including his former ministers, leaders and supporters, local media and his party said.